HathorNetwork/rfcs/projects/hathor-wallet-headless/hsm-integration.md

 A similar solution to this integration was implemented on the Desktop Wallet for interacting with the Ledger Hardware Wallet.
 This design uses many of the concepts and code implementations to achieve a similar objective.

 The main difference between the Ledger and the HSM is that here there is no need for human intervention on the steps.
-Also, there is no javascript SDK available for the HSM, requiring the headless implementation to also consider the _HSM Client_ in its scope.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions